-The information gathered through the desk research and the interviews was then the object of discussion during the First Expert Workshop, carried out in Bergamo on 26th November 2021, which saw the participation of 16 union members, employers' representatives, and researchers who were asked to contribute to the project.
+The information gathered through the desk research and the interviews was then the object of discussion during the First Expert Workshop, carried out in Bergamo on 26th November 2021, and the Second Expert Workshop, carried out in Brussels on April 29, 2022.
+Both events saw the participation of 16 union members, employers' representatives, and researchers who were asked to contribute to the project (Stakeholder Board).
 The Experts' observations and comments also form part of this paragraph.